-I had a request for more information about adding functionality to your blog that will help increase your revenue – without requiring any kind of programming skills.
+I had a request for more information about adding functionality to your blog that will help increase your revenue – without requiring any programming skills.

 Targeting ads are one of my “must be able to do” items when building any new site.
 Years ago I wrote a tutorial on creating targeted advertisements in Thesis via code in custom functions.
-If that tutorial scares you – or if you’re simply not using Thesis – there’s a very simple way to create those targeted advertisements using a free WordPress plugin called Display Widgets.
+If that tutorial scares you – or if you’re simply not using Thesis?
+There’s a simple way to create targeted advertisements using a free WordPress plugin called Display Widgets.

 What Display Widgets Does

 Display Widgets allows you to assign any widget to show (or not show) on the sidebar within any category, post or page.